Roth 403(b) vs. Traditional 403(b) Calculator

 - Age at retirement

 - Age you wish to retire.
 This calculator assumes that the year you retire, you do not make any contributions to your 403(b).
-So if you retire at age 65, your last contribution occurs when you are actually 64.
+For example, if you retire at age 65, your last contribution occurs when you are actually 64.

 - Annual contribution

 - The amount you will contribute to a 403(b) each year.
-This calculator assumes that you make 12 equal contributions throughout the year at the beginning of each month.
-The annual maximum for 2020 is $19,500.
-If you are age 50 or over, a 'catch-up' provision allows you to contribute even more to your 403(b).
-Employees age 50 or over can deposit an additional $6,500 into their 403(b) account.
-It is also important to note that employer contributions do not affect an employee's maximum annual contribution limit.
+This calculator assumes that you make 12 equal contributions throughout the year at the beginning of each month. **403B_ANNUAL_LIMITS** It is also important to note that employer contributions do not affect an employee's maximum annual contribution limit.
 Both the annual maximum and 'catch-up' provisions are indexed for inflation.

-It is important to note that some employees are subject to another form of contribution limits.
-Employees classified as 'Highly Compensated' may be subject to contribution limits based on their employer's overall 403(b) participation.
-If you expect your salary to be $130,000 or more in 2020 or was $125,000 or more in 2019, you may need to contact your employer to see if these additional contribution limits apply to you.
+Some employees are subject to another form of contribution limits.
+Employees classified as 'Highly Compensated' may be subject to contribution limits based on their employer's overall 403(b) participation. **401k_HIGHLY_COMPENSATED**

 - Invest traditional tax-savings